ObieMunoz/canvas-update-chrome-extension/README.md

   - Fills the list with direct links to the exact assignment you need to work on.
 - Replaces all green checkmarks in Canvas with gold stars.
 - Removes the 'Calendar' from the left sidebar as it is unused at Flatiron School.
+- Provides visual clues for your grades in the Quizzes section.

 ## Installation Guide
 - Clone this repository to it's own folder on your computer.